 |Fisher-Price Kawasaki Tough Trike||20" high||Storage Compartment Under Seat||Plastic||Front: 250 mm with pedal||No||8 / 55|

-Micro Mini Deluxe Kick Scooter – Best Toddler Scooter for Growing With Your Child for Tall Riders
+Micro Mini Deluxe Kick Scooter – Best Toddler Scooter with Adjustable T-bar for Your Growing Child, for Tall Riders

 For a youngster, colors are what can add a sense of personality to a favorite toy, which is why the Micro Mini Deluxe’s eight color options are great for most kids.
 This scooter is designed to steer by your toddler’s leaning so that maneuverability is easy and intuitive.